zainabch123/database-design/README.md

 # Examples

-## Extracting user stories from the business case
+## Extracting user stories from the epic

 Let's consider the first two sentences from the point of view of a customer: